joeyfeldberg/ash/README.md

 ```
 ssh_username - default username to use
 ssh_mux - one of cssh/tmux-cssh/i2cssh
-ssh_identity_file - default indentity file to use (I suggest using ssh-agent though)
+ssh_identity_file - default identity file to use (I suggest using ssh-agent though)
 ```